pcdshub/happi/docs/source/containers.rst

 regex     regex.match(value) != None
 =======   ===========================

-Fields that are important to the device can be marked as mandatory (``optional=False``); these should have no default value.
+Fields that are important to the item can be marked as mandatory (``optional=False``); these should have no default value.

-When entering information you will not neccesarily see a difference between optional and mandatory :class:`.EntryInfo`, however the database client will reject the device if these fields do not have the requisite values set.
+When entering information you will not neccesarily see a difference between optional and mandatory :class:`.EntryInfo`, however the database client will reject the item if these fields do not have the requisite values set.

 Loading your Object
 ^^^^^^^^^^^^^^^^^^^